 Through our person-centered approach, the individuals and families we support have more choice, personal power, and control of their lives.
 We believe individuals with intellectual and developmental disabilities should be valued and given the same opportunities to reach their potential as those without disabilities.
 With a dedication to quality, experience, and compassion, we believe everyone deserves the opportunity to have a meaningful life.

-Lynda (Florida Director of Care Coordination): Lynda is Currently Florida Director of Care Coordination for the Columbus Organization.
-Prior to joining the Columbus team was Co-owner of Support Associates of Tampa Bay for over 19 years which provided Case Management services and Community education to individuals with disabilities.
+Lynda (Florida Director of Program Development): Prior to joining the Columbus team Lynda was Co-owner of Support Associates of Tampa Bay for over 19 years which provided Case Management services and Community education to individuals with disabilities.
 She has worked in the field providing supports to individuals with disabilities for over 35 years.
 Her experiences range from working with Traumatic Brain and Spinal Cord Injury, medially at Risk and Development Disabilities.
 She holds a certification as Brian Injury Specialist from the Academy of Certified Brain Injury Specialist/Brain Injury Association of America.
 Migrated to Florida from Canada in the mid 90’s with her family.
 Originally a Graduate of the University of Western Ontario.
 She has dedicated her career to working with and supporting individuals with disabilities.

 Wendy: Wendy grew up in Old Saybrook on the coast of CT.
 Wendy is a graduate from Roger Williams University in Rhode Island with a Bachelor’s Degree in Psychology.
 Wendy moved to Florida soon after graduating college.
 Her first job in the field was at Tampa Bay Academy working with Adolescents and Children with various mental health needs.
 She worked PRN, then 6 months later found a job with Mental Health Care, Inc as a Case Manager working with Adults diagnosed with Mental Illness.
 She worked there for 7 years until she had her second child became a stay at home mother.
 During the time she was at home, she kept busy volunteering at the preschool as a substitute teacher, then joined the PTA when my children were in elementary school.
 My position was Special Events Coordinator, planning and organizing all the events at the school throughout the year.
 During the 7 years at home, Wendy also tutored Algebra and worked at the YMCA in the Nursery.
 When Wendy decided to go back to work, she was hired as a Waiver Support Coordinator with Support Associates of Tampa Bay.
 She celebrated 10 years in August, 2019.
 She has worked as a Support Coordinator in the APD HCBS waiver as well as the ACF and TBSCI Waivers.
 Wendy has 2 grown children, her daughter is 19 and her son is 17.
 She loves to go fishing and is in a fishing club based in Apollo Beach, FL.
 Wendy participates in fishing tournaments and has placed in a few.
 Her favorite place to be is on a boat fishing whether in the Gulf of Mexico or the Atlantic off the coast of New England.